ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/03-comparing-algorithms.md

 is the current number of elements contained in the structure.

 Sometimes the input is a single number, and the behaviour of the algorithm depends on how large that number is.
-One example is Euclid's algorithm for finding the GCD (greatest common divisor) of two integers: the runtime of the algorithm is proportional to the logarithm of the largest integer.
+One example is Euclid's algorithm for finding the *greatest common divisor* of two integers: the runtime of the algorithm is proportional to the logarithm of the largest integer.
 Another example is various algorithms for determining if a number is a prime number.
 Usually such algorithms are used on very large numbers, so the input size $n$ is chosen to be